 A really important thing to remember in recovery is that a lot of people engage in some disordered behavior.
-In the early days of my recovery, I remember feeling resentful of the fact that while I had to focus on recovery and work towards health, other people *still* got to lose weight, engage in dieting behaviors, and even focus on things like calories and macros.
+And it can be hard to focus on recovery and work towards health when other people *still* are losing weight, engaging in dieting behaviors, and even focusing on things like calories and macros.

 A lot of people in our society focus on their appearance, their weight, their shape, their food, and their exercise.
 People are so obsessed with these things, really, that it almost seems normal to be focusing on this stuff!